tannerbroberts/tannerbroberts.github.io/README.md

 STORIES:
     FILL:
-        Build the calendar view:
         Item creation and saving
         Item deletion
         changes staging and saving
         Variables
             Variables can be added, removed, and combined Quotas
+        Build the calendar view:
         Items can have color and pattern
-        ItemFilter can filter based on length, variable*, and name
+        ItemFilter can filter based on length, variable condition, and name

     DO:
         Give structural components one style
         Refactor colors to be only the string, and for only internal use, and names are descriptive

     DONE:
+        Load and save Library in reducer
         Give shared components one style

 GamePlans: